-Common Name: Baltimore Oriole, Northern Oriole
+- Common Name: Baltimore Oriole, Northern Oriole

 Male and female Baltimore orioles look very different.
-Males have a black hood, back and throat over bold yellow-orange underparts and rump.
+Males have a black hood, back, and throat over bold yellow-orange underparts and rump.
 The yellow-orange color extends onto the shoulder in a thick wedge over black wings.
-Wings have a white bar and white feather edging.
+Wings have a single white bar and white feather edging.
 The black tail has yellow or orange underneath.
 Instead of black, females show olive-brown coloration and more mottling.
 Females are more likely to have lighter yellow coloration where the males show orange, and females have two white wing bars.
 As females age, their coloration becomes darker, but they do not show as distinct of a hood as males.
 For both genders, the eyes are black and the legs and feet are blackish-gray.
 Juveniles look similar to adult females, and young males will appear mottled as they mature into their adult plumage when they are just over a year old.

 Baltimore orioles have a distinctive two-pitch undulating slow warble, though the speed of the song may change during one call.
 Other calls include high chips and chirps as well as a rapid dry rattle.

 These orioles can be very shy, solitary birds for most of the year, though after the nesting season they are likely to appear in pairs or small mixed flocks, particularly while foraging in the fall and winter.

 Baltimore orioles are monogamous birds that pair together after elaborate courtship rituals that include tail and wing spread displays and bowing to show off plumage colors.
 Wing quivering is often part of these displays as well.
-The nest is a dangling pouch woven from thin plant fibers, animal fur, yarn, string and hair, and lined with grass or wool.
+The nest is a dangling pouch woven from thin plant fibers, animal fur, yarn, string, and hair, and lined with grass or wool.
 The female builds the nest, and it is positioned 25-35 feet above the ground, though some can be found much higher.
 Almost all Baltimore oriole nests are found in deciduous trees.

 Where the Baltimore oriole’s range overlaps with the Bullock’s oriole, interbreeding and hybridization is common.
 These birds are occasional hosts to brown-headed cowbird eggs, but are usually able to recognize the unwanted egg and remove it from their nest.